ai2ys/Deep-Learning-Workstation-Setup/README.md

     * CUDA compute capability 6.1
     * 5.3 TFLOPS FP32 performance

+2019-09-08: *Graphics card upgrade*
+<br>The NVIDIA Quadro P4000 has been replaced by a NVIDIA TITAN RTX.

 Applied modifications:
 * The preinstalled 1TB HDD was replaced by a 1TB SSD (SATA).
 * ToDo: Installation of an additional 512GB SSD (NVMe)